Singularity-Coder/Code-Snippets-Java/README.md

 # Code-Snippets-Java
-List of Android topics and code snippets
+List of Java topics and their code snippets!